Ryan Yates: Return to Forest

 On 5 July 2018, Yates signed a new three-year deal with Nottingham Forest, keeping him at the club until 2021.
 He made his debut for Nottingham Forest on 14 August 2018, in the EFL Cup in a 1–1 draw with Bury which Forest won on penalties.
 He scored his first goal for the club on 12 February 2019, in a 2–2 draw with West Bromwich Albion.
 On 5 December 2019, he extended his contract until 2023.

 Yates received praise for his performances during the 2021–22 season, with a particular increase in his goal output.
-He was heavily involved in the Nottingham Forest team which gained promotion to the Premier League for the first time in 23 years, making 43 EFL Championship appearances, 3 play-off appearances, and scoring eight league goals.
+He was heavily involved in the Nottingham Forest team which gained promotion to the Premier League for the first time in 23 years, making 43 EFL Championship appearances, three play-off appearances, and scoring eight league goals.
 He featured in the EFL Championship Team of the Season.
 Nottingham Forest manager Steve Cooper has described Yates as a "culture-setter" within the Nottingham Forest team.

 On 4 May 2024, Yates scored in a 3–1 win against Sheffield United, which made Yates join a select group of players to have scored in all five top divisions of English football.
 Later that year, on 29 July, Yates signed a new four-year deal with Forest, committing himself to the club until 2028.

+He scored his first goal in European club football on 27 November 2025, in a 3–0 win against Malmö in the UEFA Europa League.